Skip to main content

 Maintain It Over Time

 Review PicoClaw logs, rotate keys when needed, monitor disk usage, monitor RAM and CPU usage, update framework dependencies, snapshot before upgrades, and keep rollback notes.
+Re-check upstream release notes before every major update, especially while PicoClaw remains before v1.0.

 Why PicoClaw Benefits from a VPS